+6.5.
 Job Evaluation

-Job evaluation is a systematic way of determining the value/worth of a job in relation to other jobs within an organisation.
-It aims to make a systematic comparison between jobs to assess their relative worth for the purpose of establishing a rational pay structure and pay equity between jobs.
+- 6.5.1.
+Job evaluation is a systematic way of determining the value of a job in relation to other jobs within an organisation.
+It aims to make a systematic comparison between jobs to assess their relative value for the purpose of establishing a rational pay structure and pay equity between jobs.
 The Council completed a job evaluation exercise in 2010/2011 in relation to posts governed by NJC employee conditions of service.
-A new pay and grading Structure, which was consulted upon with the recognised Trade Unions and based on the outcome of the job evaluation exercise, was introduced in 2011/12.
+The grading structure, which was consulted upon with the recognised trade unions and based on the outcome of the job evaluation exercise, has been in place since 2011/12 and modified only to add Grade O in 2016/17. - 6.5.2.
 The Council uses the Greater London Provincial Council (GLPC) Scheme for evaluating all NJC jobs.
-This is a recognized scheme within local government and was developed in conjunction with Trade Unions.

-All evaluated NJC jobs are allocated a grade which maps across to the Council's pay model which is based upon the nationally negotiated pay spine.
-This determines the salaries of the large majority of the Council's non-teaching workforce.

-All other pay-related terms and conditions are the subject of national and/or locally negotiated arrangements and referred to the Executive Board and/or Full Council as appropriate.

-The senior manager grade (O) was introduced during 16/17 to address the differential between the top of this locally agreed grading structure and the bottom of the JNC pay scales.
+This is a recognized scheme within local government and was developed in conjunction with trade unions. - 6.5.3.
+All NJC jobs are allocated a grade which maps across to the Council's pay structure which is based upon the nationally negotiated pay spine.
+This determines the salaries of the large majority of the Council's non-teaching workforce. - 6.5.4.
+The pay and grading structure is based on the NJC for Local Government Services (LGS) nationally agreed pay spine as revised during 2019. - 6.5.5.
+All other pay-related terms and conditions are the subject of national and/or locally negotiated arrangements and referred to the Executive Board and/or Full Council as appropriate. - 6.5.6.
+The senior manager grade (O) was introduced during 2016/17 to address the differential between the top of this locally agreed grading structure and the bottom of the JNC Chief Officer pay scales.
 This is to provide the Authority with greater flexibility in the reallocation of responsibilities following the reduction in the number of Head of Service posts.
 It is intended that a small number of posts will fall into this grade.
-Any proposal to apply Grade O to any post must be agreed and authorised by the Chief Executive.
+Any proposal to apply Grade O to any post must be agreed and authorised by the Chief Executive via the Assistant Chief Executive.

-Starting salaries
+6.6.
+Starting Salaries

-All appointments to jobs with the Council are made at the minimum of the relevant pay grade, although this can be varied where necessary.

-The Recruiting Manager in conjunction with HR can authorise a variation of starting salary for all jobs other than those employed on Chief Officer terms and conditions.
-The Appointments Panel 'A' (for Corporate Directors) will determine the starting salary of Directors and Panel 'B' (for Heads of Service) will determine the starting salary of Heads of Service.
-Full Council will determine the starting salary of the Chief Executive.
+- 6.6.1.
+The Council's practice is that all appointments to jobs with the Council are made at the minimum of the relevant pay grade, although this can be varied where justified. - 6.6.2.
+The Appointments Panel 'A' (for Corporate Directors) will determine the starting salary of Directors and Panel 'B' (for Heads of Service) will determine the starting salary of Heads of Service within agreed pay scales.